 The Stuttering Foundation of America provides free online resources, information, and extensive training programs on stuttering for professionals.
 They maintain an extensive state-by-state listing of SLPs with a specialty in stuttering.

 NOTE: The NSA does not warrant the competency of these speech-language pathologists nor guarantee the effectiveness of their treatment.
 As with any referral, speak with the professional and ask questions.

 The NSA maintains a list of workshops, intensive programs, camps, summer classes, and programs for people who stutter of all ages.
 (We do our best to keep this list as updated as possible.)

 NSA Local Chapters

-The NSA has nearly 200 local chapters for Adults, Families, Teens and Kids.
+The NSA has more than 200 local chapters for Adults, Families, Teens and Kids.
 These chapters meet monthly and provide community and self-help support for people who stutter.
 The purpose of these local NSA chapters is to be a judgement-free place for people who stutter to share their stuttering experience with other people who stutter.